Gianforte declares state of emergency for drought; local officials watching fire danger conditions

 He said it’s abnormally dry in Cascade County but not a drought yet, as of June 30, but “I’m going to monitor the living tar out of it.”

-Call said he expected to release more information on July 1 regarding fireworks safety in the county for the holiday weekend.

-Cassell of the NWS was asked during the briefing if he had any recommendations on whether local officials should implement fire restrictions and said he couldn’t answer that but that grass at his property near Ulm was dry and that he’s hearing many conversations with 1988 and 2012 being mentioned as comparable years, which is “concerning.”
+During the briefing, Great Falls Fire Rescue Chief Jeremy Jones asked Cassell of the NWS if he had any recommendations on whether local officials should implement fire restrictions and said he couldn’t answer that but that grass at his property near Ulm was dry and that he’s hearing many conversations with 1988 and 2012 being mentioned as comparable years, which is “concerning.”

 “it’s very dry out there.
 I can’t really make a recommendation,” Cassell said.